Niranjannmitmysore/Go-Tutorial/9.Functions/README.md

 Function
 ====

-The idea of fucntion in Go is similar to that of C.
+The idea of function in Go is similar to that of C.
-A function is a set of code enclosed within flower braces which (usually) performs one set of operarion.
+A function is a set of code enclosed within flower braces which (usually) performs only one set of operarion.

 Example